FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-firmware-testing-for-partners.md

 *   Make sure the USB cable from the host machine to Servo V4 is in data transfer mode (i.e. if there's an LED, it should be yellow instead of green).
-*   Make sure the you can ssh into the Chromebook from the chroot on the host machine.
+*   Make sure that you can ssh into the Chromebook from the chroot on the host machine.

 ## Software Setup